Mr. Toshiyuki Nishida!! Congratulations on winning Fukushima Prefectural Honor Award!! Long interview for his triumph return

 [Talk Session]

 The award ceremony was followed by a talk session.
-As much as time permits, he talked frankly about his thoughts on winning the award and feelings for his hometown while making the audience laugh from time to time.
+Within the time allotted, Mr. Nishida spoke candidly about his thoughts on receiving the award and shared heartfelt feelings for his hometown, often making the audience laugh with his humor and charm.

 西田敏行さん インタビュー